TeamOpenSmartGlasses/AugmentOS/README.md

-# Discuss++
+# Convoscope

 Tools to augment conversations.

-Discuss++ augments conversations by providing language tools that run during your conversation, providing you with useful information, just-in-time.
+Convoscope augments conversations by providing language tools that run during your conversation, providing you with useful information, just-in-time.

 It runs on smart glasses or earbuds for IRL conversations or on a laptop for meeting rooms and video calls.